 If stored properly in a cool, dark place, your jar of placenta tincture should last indefinitely.
 It does not have an expiration date.
 You’ll want to hang on to it, too – many women report that their placenta tinctures help relieve the symptoms of menopause later on in life.

-As a woman currently experiencing perimenopause following a total hysterectomy at the age of 31, I can assure you any natural remedies for the hot flashes are worth a try.
+As a woman experiencing early perimenopause following a total hysterectomy at the age of 31, I can assure you any natural remedies for the hot flashes are worth a try.
 Hormones that can be prescribed by your doctor have been linked to increased risks of certain cancers, and I’m avoiding them throughout my transition if I can help it.

 Each refill of accessible tincture in the dropper bottle, however, is recommended to be used within or discarded after a year (as it is exposed to the air more frequently).